-After a breast biopsy or surgery, a sample of cells is sent to the laboratory.
-A doctor called a pathologist does various tests on the cells.
+After a breast biopsy or surgery, a sample of tissue is sent to the laboratory.
+A doctor called a pathologist does various tests on the tissue.
 The tests help to diagnose breast cancer.
 They can also:

 - show which type of breast cancer you have

 - look for proteins on the surface of the breast cancer cells.
-These are hormone receptor and HER2 receptor tests
+These are hormone receptor (oestrogen receptor and progesterone receptor) and HER2 receptor tests

 All this information helps your doctor decide on the best treatment for you.

 Finding the type of breast cancer you have